-Between scans, you can help protect yourself if you keep an eye on your computer for changes in behavior, like:
+Between scans, keep an eye on your computer for changes in behavior, like:

 - Sluggish processing speed for no apparent reason